threefoldfoundation/info_threefold/src/sustainability/avoid_context_switches.md

 # Avoid Context Switches

-### IT WORLD FORGOT HOW TO USE HARDWARE CAPABILITIES
+### THE IT WORLD FORGOT HOW TO USE HARDWARE CAPABILITIES

 ![](img/commodore_forget.png)